MicrosoftDocs/security/security-docs/zero-trust/add-saas-apps.md

 Microsoft Entra ID is the Microsoft cloud-based identity and access management service.
 Microsoft Entra ID provides secure authentication and authorization solutions so that customers, partners, and employees can access the applications they need.
 With Microsoft Entra ID, [Conditional Access](/azure/active-directory/conditional-access/overview), [multi-factor authentication](/azure/active-directory/authentication/concept-mfa-howitworks), [single-sign on (SSO)](/azure/active-directory/hybrid/how-to-connect-sso), and [automatic user provisioning](/azure/active-directory/app-provisioning/user-provisioning) make identity and access management easy and secure.

-Add your cloud apps in Microsoft Entra ID so that you can monitor and configure access for them.
+Integrate your SaaS apps into Microsoft Entra ID so that you can monitor and configure access for them.
 Microsoft Entra ID has an application gallery, which is a collection of SaaS apps that have been pre-integrated with Microsoft Entra ID.
-You can also your own custom apps.
-For more information, see [Five steps for integrating all your apps with Microsoft Entra ID](/azure/active-directory/fundamentals/five-steps-to-full-application-integration-with-azure-ad).
+You can also add your own custom apps.
+For more information, see [Five steps for integrating all your apps with Microsoft Entra ID](/entra/fundamentals/five-steps-to-full-application-integration).

 After adding apps to Microsoft Entra ID, you can configure how apps are accessed and subject to specific conditions by including them in the scope of your [Zero Trust identity and device access policies](/microsoft-365/security/office-365-security/zero-trust-identity-device-access-policies-overview).